-To put things into superhero terms; collections are basically the sworn nemesis of credit.
-In fact, even a single item marked “past-due” on your report could totally slash your score.
+To put things into superhero terms: collections are basically the sworn nemesis of credit.
+In fact, even a single item marked ‘past due’ on your credit report could totally slash your score.
 So what’s a consumer to do?
-Here are three ways to conquer collections and elevate your creditworthiness to hero status:
+Here are three ways to conquer the financial foe and elevate your creditworthiness to victor status.

 Before you make a new transaction with a debt collector, try to negotiate a payment in exchange for removal plan.
-Here’s the secret: it may be possible to get a deal on your remaining debt!
+You may have to speak to a manager for this one, but it’s crucial to your credit that you receive documentation stating that once you pay the amount you both agree to, the collection agency will then remove the item from your report.
+A statement such as this can help to ensure that your good payment doesn’t go unnoticed from a credit standpoint.
+Oh, and here’s a secret: it may be possible to get a deal on your remaining debt!

 “Collection agencies typically purchase debt for crumbs in comparison to the original amount owed; therefore offering as little as 80% or less of the remaining balance due could still lead to a deal.” – Adam Johnson, Director of Operations at ScoreShuttle

 First, calculate exactly how much money you can realistically afford to pay.
 Then, reach out to the debt collector to negotiate a payoff amount they are willing to accept.
-Once you have a deal, make sure to get it in writing prior to making any money moves.
-You may have to speak to a manager for this one, but it’s crucial to your credit that you receive documentation stating that once you pay the negotiated amount, the collection agency will remove the item from your report.
-A statement such as this can help to ensure that your good payment – doesn’t go unnoticed from a credit standpoint.
+Once you have a deal in place, make sure to get your agreement in writing prior to making any major money moves.